mpcarl-ibm/crs-docs/pages/crs/crs-billing.md

 |--- |--- |--- |
 | Class A | PUT, COPY, and POST requests, as well as GET requests used to list buckets and objects | Creating buckets, uploading or copying objects, listing buckets, listing contents of buckets, setting ACLs, and setting CORS configurations |
 | Class B | GET (excluding listing), HEAD, and OPTIONS requests | Retrieving objects and metadata |

+### What is the difference between the Standard and Vault billing tiers?

+Vault billing is a way to control costs for infrequently accessed data, such as compliance or backup data.
+These objects incur lower storage costs but higher costs for operational requests.
+Unlike the Standard billing tier, additional costs are incurred on a per-GB basis for objects retrieved from the system.